RPCSX/rpcsx/.github/readme.md

 ## Creating a log

-You can use this flag if you got a sigfault for debugging purposes.
+You can use this flag if you encountered asigfault for debugging purposes.

 `--trace`